wgurecky/nukecluster/_sources/software_setup.txt

 Base OS software
 -----------------

-Instal scripts for Torque / maui can be found in the /bash folder of this repo.
+Install scripts for Torque / maui can be found in the /bash folder of this repo.

 Chroot / Compute Node Software
 -------------------------------